 Skip to content

-$3M lawsuit filed in tragic Barrie crash which killed 6 young people
+$3M lawsuit filed in tragic Barrie crash that killed 6 young people

 Defendants are Corporation of the City of Barrie, Condrain Company, John Doe, Erin Mitchell, Watersand Construction, Erritt Construction, Schaeffers Consulting Engineers, and Alley Nightclub